 The specific details will depend on your nationality and reason for entering the country, and are subject to change.
 For example, although they had previously been able to freely access the Dutch labour market, as of 1 January 2017, Japanese nationals again need a work permit to legally hold a job in the Netherlands.

 If you're a highly skilled migrant with a job offer which fulfils certain minimum requirements, you may not need a separate work permit.
 In this case your residence permit is enough to allow you to work legally.
 The position you have been offered must typically last for more than four months and pay above a minimum threshold.
-The minimum thresholds vary based on your age and more information can be found on the Dutch Government website.

 Firstly, you need to check if you need a provisional residence permit to cover your initial entry into the Netherlands.
 If you're from the EU or other exempt nationalities you won't need this, but instead can enter using your regular passport and apply for residence and work permits once you're in the country.